meta-introspector/bootstrap/README.md

 - **Finite Cycle**: Manageable number for tracking
 - **Self-Reference**: System consumes and renews itself
 - **Cosmic Order**: Reference to "The Hitchhiker's Guide to the Galaxy"
+- **Emergent Unity**: Each of the 42 steps/codes/programs acts like a distinct component (e.g., a lion in Voltron).
+When these individual components come together and interact, they form a unified, emergent, and more powerful whole, representing the complete system or "The Answer."

 ### Why Content-Addressable?